Rob Kardashian Fears Blac Chyna Will Expose ‘KUWTK’ Secret Amid Tyga Rant

 With his multiple disorders, Blac has good intentions at heart to get Rob Kardashian the help he needs before he can even consider the idea of fighting her plans to win full custodial rights.

-Kris Jenner is said to be supporting Rob Kardashian in his attempt for join custody, though, a simple log of events that have seen Rob spiral out of control or enter a hospital for his diabetes condition can easily provide evidence that the 30-year-old has done anything but care for himself.
+Kris Jenner is said to be supporting Rob Kardashian in his attempt for joint custody, though a simple log of events that have seen Rob spiral out of control or enter a hospital for his diabetes condition can easily provide evidence that the 30-year-old has done anything but care for himself.

 This has begged the question of how Rob Kardashian can then possibly raise a child.